flowerinthenight/ffmpeg-encode-h264mp4/README.md

 You need to copy ffmpeg's [bin](./ffmpeg-latest-win64-shared/bin/) files to the output directory of the C# project.
 This repo is tested using [Debug|x64](./H264MP4Encode/bin/x64/Debug/) so the bin files are also included there.

+Note that the output path of the .mp4 file is hardcoded to `c:\users\idril\downloads\encoded.mp4` so you might want to change it as well.

 # License

 [The MIT License](./LICENSE.md)